collinmcneese/github-actions-forwarder/README.md

 # GitHub Actions Reflector

-GitHub Actions workflow meant to run on self-hosted runners to leverage internal or private tooling (such as CICD systems) with GitHub  repositories without the need to use reverse proxy implementations.
+GitHub Actions workflow meant to run on [self-hosted](https://docs.github.com/en/actions/hosting-your-own-runners/about-self-hosted-runners) runners to leverage internal or private tooling (such as CICD systems) with GitHub repositories without the need to use reverse proxy implementations.
+Additionally could be used with [GitHub Larger Runners](https://docs.github.com/en/actions/using-github-hosted-runners/using-larger-runners) with reserved IPs to minimize ingress points and remove the need for self-hosted runner administration and maintenance.

 This repository is a work-in-progress.
 See [TODOs](#todos)